-A clinician skilled in Motivational Interviewing will work with the client to conduct a behavior analysis that unfolds the client's story with a focus on the present issue(s).
-A core strategy of Dialectical Behavior Therapy will identify the exact chain of internal or external events that led to the crisis.
+A clinician skilled in Motivational Interviewing will work with the client to conduct a behavior analysis that unfolds the client's story with a focus on the present issue(s) that led to the crisis.
 Events can include actions, body sensations, cognitions (thoughts, assumptions, beliefs), environmental events (external to the client or other people), and feelings.
 The clinician will work with the client to identify problem behavior, precipitating event(s), vulnerability factors, what led to the behavior, consequences, solutions, prevention strategy, and repair strategy.
 The goal is to help the client identify coping skills that can help minimize similar behavior or crisis in the future.
 The behavior analysis will lay the foundation for the client's overall treatment plan.